marcckku/microservices/my-microservices-app/Gateway.md

 10. **Supporto Multi-Protocollo**
     Può gestire richieste su vari protocolli (HTTP, WebSocket, gRPC, ecc.) e convertirli se necessario, facilitando l'interoperabilità tra i diversi microservizi.

+### Client Gateway on Java
+To create a client for an API Gateway in Java, you can use libraries like Spring Cloud Gateway or Netflix Zuul.